The SymphonyAI Team

 Vice President, Investment Team

-Jason Williams is a SymphonyAI vice president, focused on executing acquisitions across several verticals.
-Prior to joining SymphonyAI in 2018, Jason worked as an investment professional at Golden Gate Capital and at The Gores Group, where he focused on investments in the industrial and technology sectors.
-Previously, he worked as a consultant in the Dallas office of the Boston Consulting Group, where he conducted numerous projects in the technology, media, and telecom industries.
+Jason Williams is a SymphonyAI Senior Associate, focused on executing acquisitions across several verticals.
+Prior to joining SymphonyAI in 2018, Mr. Williams worked as an investment professional at Golden Gate Capital and at The Gores Group, where he focused on investments in the industrial and technology sectors.
+Previously, he worked as a consultant in the Dallas office of the Boston Consulting Group, where he conducted numerous projects in the technology media and telecom industries.

-Jason holds a bachelor’s degree in neurobiology with a secondary degree in economics from Harvard College.
+Mr. Williams has a bachelor degree in neurobiology with a secondary degree in economics from Harvard College.

 Charles Zedlewski is an operating partner at SymphonyAI focused on AI platform strategy and vertical solution delivery across the portfolio.
 Charles is an experienced general manager and product executive for leading software platform and applications companies.
 Most recently Charles was the general manager of strategic businesses and senior vice president of products at Cloudera.
 Charles led the creation and acquisition of all of Cloudera’s products, establishing the company as the category creator and market leader, growing from $0 to more than $700 million in ARR.